-During the first two years, all pupils are set according to ability and follow the ISEB syllabi in the key subjects of Maths, English, Science, History, Geography, RS and a Modern Foreign Language.
-The curriculum in Years 7 and 8 enables pupils to lay down solid foundations for the Year 9 transition year, during which they make their GCSE subject choices with public examinations taken at the end of Year 11.
+During the first two years, all pupils are set according to ability and follow a rich and broad curriculum designed to stimulate intellect and creativity and lay down solid foundations for the Year 9 transition year, during which they make their GCSE subject choices with public examinations taken at the end of Year 11.

-In addition to the academic subjects, all pupils choose options in the non-core subject, and all pupils enjoy Games and PE in addition to PSHE and Life Skills.
-Spanish may be chosen in Year 7 as an alternative to French for any new pupils who have not studied a language prior to entry whilst other pupils may choose to study two languages to GCSE level.
+In addition to the academic subjects, all pupils choose options in the non-core subjects (selecting from Design and Technology, ICT, Music, Art, Drama and (for Year 9 pupils only) Photography), and all pupils enjoy Games and PE in addition to PSHE and Life Skills.
+Spanish may be chosen in Year 7 as an alternative to French for any new pupils who have not studied a language prior to entry whilst other pupils may choose (from Year 10) to study two languages to GCSE level.